researchgate/node-package-blueprint/docs/README.md

 ## Host documentation on Github Pages

-The documentation under `docs` and its sub-folders is accessible under  https://researchgate.github.io/node-package-blueprint/ thanks to Github Pages.
+The documentation under `docs` and its sub-folders is accessible under [researchgate.github.io/node-package-blueprint/](https://researchgate.github.io/node-package-blueprint/) thanks to **Github Pages**.

 There are different ways to configure the project to use Github pages.